petuum/adaptdl/docs/ray/aws_ray_adaptdl.rst

 Once the cluster has been deployed, you will need the address and port of the cluster head.
 Generally, this will be of the form ``<head-node-ip>:10001``.
 Make sure that you have access to that port via the AWS subnet and inbound rules.

+On your local machine, make sure to install the pip package for ``adaptdl_ray``.
+This package includes the launcher script, and will generally install it in ``/usr/local/bin/adaptdl_on_ray_aws``.

 If you have some AdaptDL training code runnable at ``code.py`` via ``python3 code.py <command-line-args>``, you can run the training code on Ray via

-``python3 adaptdl-ray -u "ray://head-node-ip:10001" -f code.py -m <maximum-number-of-workers> --cpus <cpus-per-worker> --gpus <gpus-per-worker> -- <command-line-args>``
+``./usr/local/bin/adaptdl_on_ray_aws -u "ray://head-node-ip:10001" -f code.py -m <maximum-number-of-workers> --cpus <cpus-per-worker> --gpus <gpus-per-worker> -- <command-line-args>``

 If your local version of Python does not match the cluster's, Ray will not work.
 In this case, one option is to run the command within a Docker container.
-Be sure to mount your code directory in the container, e.g. via `-v`.
+Be sure to mount your code directory in the container, e.g. via ``-v``.

 Retrieving your trained model
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^